linkby-hiring/linkby-hiring.github.io/tech/exercises/senior-full-stack-developer.md

 1. A user can register a product they want to sell by entering basic product details, setting an initial price, and uploading images.
 2. Other users can explore products registered in the application.
 When they find a product want to buy, they can either directly purchase the product or make a counter-offer to the seller with a desired price.
 3. When the seller receives a counter-offer from a buyer, they can either accept the counter-offer or make another counter-offer back to the buyer.
 A history of all counter-offers will be shown to the seller on the Product Details UI (see more under *Product Requirements*).
+4. There can be an unlimited number of counter-offers back and forth between a buyer and the seller
-4. Once the seller or buyer accepts the offer, the buyer can proceed to purchase the product via Product Details UI.
+5. Once the seller or buyer accepts the offer, the buyer can proceed to purchase the product via Product Details UI.

 ### Application Requirements/Specifications